DevelR0X/mod_jinja2/readme.md

 ## Advantages

-- Fast load and low cost in memory.
+- Fast load and low cost in memory for client and server.
 Save on physical infrastructure.
 - Sites are more secure because there's no database or dynamic content that can be hacked.
 - Less maintenance involved.
 No content management system (CMS).